Fed ready to start reeling in emergency stimulus measures as economy heals

 The economy has recovered faster than many economists had expected, though growth has slowed recently as COVID-19 cases have spiked and labor and supply shortages have hampered manufacturing, construction and some other sectors.
 The U.S. economy has returned to its pre-pandemic size and is thought to be growing at a solid 4% annual rate in the current July-September quarter.

-Fed policymakers expect the economy to grow 5.9% in 2021 and 3.8% in 2022, a slightly weaker trajectory than it had forecast in June.
-Th nation's unemployment rate, now at 5.2%, is projected to fall to 4.8% by year-end and continued falling to 3.8% in 2022
+Fed policymakers expect the economy to grow 5.9% in 2021 and 3.8% in 2022, a slightly weaker trajectory than it had forecast in June that factors in the impact of the coronavirus Delta variant on growth.
+The nation's unemployment rate, now at 5.2%, is projected to fall to 4.8% by year-end and continued falling to 3.8% in 2022.

 At the same time, inflation has surged as resurgent consumer spending and disrupted supply chains have combined to create shortages of semiconductors, cars, furniture and electronics.
 Consumer prices, according to the Fed's preferred measure, rose 3.6% in July from a year ago — the sharpest such increase since 1991.